peter-lyons-kehl/PowerMute/README.md

 ##Focus##

-This community primarily improves GMail.
-Then potentially in Google Drive (Docs, Sheets), by adding new commands to the menus.
+This community primarily improves GMail for end users.
+Then potentially Google Drive (Docs, Sheets), by adding new commands to the menus.
 It may use other Google technologies: Contacts, Forms, Calendar, Groups, Maps.

 Solutions are in [Google Apps Script](https://www.google.com/script/start/).
-That's easy to replicate (no need for hosting).
+That's easy to share (as libraries) and to replicate (no need for hosting).
 It works regardless of GMail client (web, mobile or IMAP).

 This is not a place for Google Apps or custom hosted applications.